DeSantis’ Plan to Reconstruct Higher Education in Florida, Explained

 Before the official vote to terminate her contract, Okker made it clear that the new mandate for the school did not match her vision for New College.
 She expressed gratitude for the support she received — particularly from students and staff — through tearful closing remarks.

 The Jan.
-31 meeting is likely just a sign of what's to come.
-An incoming Republican interim president with deep ties to the state Capitol, plus control of the board of trustees, will likely spell more sweeping changes at New College over the next year.
+31 meeting was just a sign of what’s to come.
+Republican interim president Richard Corcoran’s deep ties to the state Capitol, plus control of the board of trustees, will likely spell more sweeping changes at New College over the next year.

-DeSantis' 2023-24 budget calls for $15 million for New College's faculty and student recruitment, with $10 million recurring annually.
+DeSantis’ 2023-24 budget called for $15 million for New College’s faculty and student recruitment, with $10 million recurring annually.
+The legislature ultimately approved more than $34 million for the institution in the state’s final budget.

 Requests for DEI and Gender-Affirming Healthcare Spending

-DeSantis in the past month has requested that public universities across the state report their spending on DEI programs.
+DeSantis requested that public universities across the state report their spending on DEI programs.
 He asked for similar information regarding gender-affirming treatment and care.

 DEI Programs and Critical Race Theory